alexandergerber/courses-tsa/chapter5.md

 We can check this by taking a look at the ACF or by performing e.g. a Ljung-Box test.

-If you have a saved garch model object `garch_model`, then you can run `summary(garch_model)` which will print out automatically p-values for Ljung-Box tests on $\hat{\epsilon}_ t$ and $\hat{\epsilon}_ t^2$ for different included lag numbers.
+If you have a garch model object `garch_model`, then you can run `summary(garch_model)` which will automatically print out p-values for Ljung-Box tests on $\hat{\epsilon}_ t$ and $\hat{\epsilon}_ t^2$ for different included lag numbers.

-Here is an example
+This is an example:

 |   |  | | Statistic | p-Value |
 |---|------|------|------|------|